meilisearch/documentation/reference/features/security.md

 # Security

-MeiliSearch gives you fine-grained control over which users can access which indexes, endpoints, and routes.
-When protecting your instance with a master key, you can ensure only authorized users can carry out sensitive tasks such as adding documents or altering index settings.

 This guide will teach you how to protect your MeiliSearch instance by setting a master key and how to authorize requests using API keys.
 You will also learn how to use your master key to create, list, update, and delete API keys with granular permissions.

 ## Protecting a MeiliSearch instance